Corporate Taxes by State – A Complete Rundown

 Corporate tax is the tax corporations pay on their taxable income.
 Corporations are also known as C Corp businesses, where owner limited liability protection applies.
 Corporations exist as separate legal entities from their owners, and they pay higher taxes due to double taxation.

 In small businesses, the owner pays company taxes through their personal income taxes.
-Corporations pay corporate taxes, while the business owners are separately taxed on their personal income.
+Corporations pay corporate taxes, while business owners are separately taxed on their personal income.
 These owners, however, are not responsible for the company’s debts, actions, etc.

 Federal vs. State Corporate Taxes